F4l13n5n0w/handy-tools/README.md

 # handy-tools

-This is a bash script to automatically install tools when setup a Kali linux or ubuntu linux.
+This is a bash script to automatically install tools when setup a Kali linux or ubuntu linux. test

 ## Tools List